 Periphrastic perfect-tense constructions with have are like passive constructions such as (4b) in that they originate from a construction with an adjectival participle, which will be referred to as the semi-copular construction.
-4 The semi-copular construction still occurs in the present-day standard variety of Dutch and is illustrated in another verb: the modal verb willen in (ib), for example, is not realized as a past participle but as an infinitive.
+3 The semi-copular construction still occurs in the present-day standard variety of Dutch and is illustrated in (7a).
+The (b)-examples show that if the adjective has the form of a participle it again becomes possible to analyze it as a verbal element; see Kern (1912:10-3).
+Note in passing that present-day English dissolves the ambiguity by means of word order, as is illustrated by the two English translations in the (b)-examples.